Internationalization (i18n)

 agama-weblate

-repository is up to date, if not then run the Weblate Update POT Github Action manually. - The text is translated in the Weblate repository.
+repository is up to date, if not then run the Weblate Update POT Github Action manually.
+The same applies for the product and service POT files. - The text is translated in the Weblate repository.

 - The translation is included in the respective PO file in the agama-weblate repository.

-- The PO file in the agama repository is up to date, if not the check whether there is an open pull request with the change, if yes then check it and merge, if not then run the Weblate Merge PO GitHub Action manually, then check the created pull request.
+- The translation files in the web/src/po directory are up to date, if not the check whether there is an open pull request with the change, if yes then check it and merge, if not then run the Weblate Merge PO GitHub Action manually, then check the created pull request.
+For the product translations and the service backend translations run the appropriate GitHub Action.

 - The translated string should be present in the built packages, run